 Pinch of sea salt

-Drain the almonds and rinse twice through clear running water;
+When you are ready to make your milk - Drain the almonds and rinse twice through clear running water;

 Set up your MOD Cold Press Juicer for normal juicing (refer to the MOD Juicing Handbook for guidance);

 To your filtered water, add in the maple syrup, vanilla extract and salt.
 Give the mixture a stir to combine;

 With the juicer motor running, alternate between adding a handful of soaked almonds with roughly ½ cup of the flavoured water mixture, feeding slowly into juicer.
 Continue until all nuts and water have been added;